×

 This type of analysis is integrated both in development phases and in quality control or failure analysis, providing key information on the real composition of the material and its relationship with in-service behavior.

-Automotive industry: Validation of polymer materials under demanding conditions
+Automotive additives and fillers characterisation: formulation validation in polymer materials under demanding conditions

 In the automotive sector, plastic materials are subjected to severe temperature, vibration, and chemical exposure conditions, which can significantly affect their behavior throughout the service life of the component.
 The correct formulation of the material, including the type and content of additives and fillers, is key to ensuring durability, safety, and compliance with specifications, as well as improving tensile strength.